performant-software/recogito-semantic-tags/README.md

 You can add your own connectors, too!
 [Learn how](https://github.com/performant-software/recogito-semantic-tags/wiki/Writing-your-own-Connectors).

-## Use in RecogitoJS
+## Use with RecogitoJS/Annotorious

 Include RecogitoJS/Annotorious and the plugin script in the head of your page.
-Initialize RecogitoJS normally, and add the plugin as a widget.
+Initialize the annotator normally, and add the plugin as a widget.

 ```html